 Dr. Judith Iriarte-Gross

 Dr. Iriarte-Gross is nationally known for her advocacy for encouraging girls and women in the sciences.
-She is also involved in local, state, and national programs which support the recruitment, retention and graduation of girls and women in STEM education and careers.
-She was named an Association for Women in Science (AWIS) Fellow in 2009 and served as secretary of the AWIS National Board in 2011.
-She is currently co-President of the Tennessee Chapter of AWIS and represents AWIS on the National Champions Board of NGCP.
+She participates in local and national programs which support the recruitment, retention and graduation of girls and women in STEM education and careers.
+For this work, she was a nominee for the 2014 Presidential Award for Excellence in Science, Mathematics and Engineering Mentoring.
+She was named an Association for Women in Science (AWIS) Fellow in 2009, served as secretary of the AWIS Executive Board in 2011 and is currently co-President of the Tennessee Chapter of AWIS.
+She continues to represent AWIS on the National Champions Board of NGCP.
 A former Upward Bound student, she received the TRIO Achievers Award for Washington D. C. in 2010.
-She is an active member and councilor of the American Chemical Society and serves on the Women Chemists Committee of the ACS.
-She is faculty advisor of the MTSU Women In Science and Engineering student organization and director of the WISTEM (Women In STEM) Center, the only such Center in Tennessee, on the MTSU campus.
+She is an active member and councilor of the American Chemical Society (ACS) and serves on the Nashville (ACS) Local Section Women Chemists Committee.
+In 2014, she was named to the ACS Leadership Advisory Board in recognition of her work with girls and women in STEM and in 2016, was named an ACS Fellow.